-• Student Grievance Forms must be held on behalf of the SGC, and made available to students on request, by the Student Support Services Department.
+• Student Grievance Forms must be held on behalf of the SGC, and made available to students on request, by the Student Support Office.

-• A grievance must be submitted to SGC via the Student Support Services Department within two weeks of the day in which the event allegedly took place.
+• A grievance must be submitted to SGC via the Student Support Office within two weeks of the day in which the event allegedly took place.

-• The Student Support Services Department is to place all grievances on file, on behalf of the SGC, along with other pertinent grievance documents and the determinations made by the SGC, Appeal Committee and Chancellor.
+• The Student Support Office is to place all grievances on file, on behalf of the SGC, along with other pertinent grievance documents and the determinations made by the SGC, Appeal Committee, and Chancellor.

-• In the event that an SGC member declares or discovers a conflict of interest during proceedings, or a conflict of interest involving a SGC member is discovered by another SGC member during proceedings, the member involved may pardon him/herself from the committee or be excused by the Chairperson.
+• If an SGC member declares or discovers a conflict of interest during proceedings, or a conflict of interest involving an SGC member is discovered by another SGC member during proceedings, the member involved may pardon him/ herself from the committee or be excused by the Chairperson.